LastPass Review 2023: Still Worth Recommending?

 Pricing

-In the past, LastPass was particularly appealing owing to its generous free version.
+LastPass's free version used to be much more generous (and appealing).
 Unfortunately, in 2021, this was changed and the free version was limited in terms of features.
 You can still sync data between devices, but only across one type.

-This means that free users of LastPass can use the service either on their computer or their smartphone.
+This means that free users can have the service either on their computer or their smartphone.
 You can change the device type, but comfortably using these on both types isn't possible.
 This differentiation is somewhat complicated and not clearly communicated in LastPass's pricing information.

 Below, we've provided a summary of current prices: